lumrt/BetterError/README.md

 ## Main Features 👨🏻‍💻

 Better-Error primarily focuses on translating error messages.
-It provides a library of predefined translations for commonly encountered error messages in Python.
+It provides a library of predefined translations for commonly encountered error messages in Python & JavaScript.
 Developers, Teachers and Students can integrate this library into their projects to obtain error messages in their preferred language, making it easier to understand and debug the code.

 ## Installing GO in One Command 🐭